lionheart/python-restmapper/README.rst

    >>> twitter = Twitter(auth=auth)
    >>> response = twitter.statuses.mentions_timeline()

-Which will call `https://api.twitter.com/1.1/statuses/mentions_timeline.json`, authenticate the request using OAuth1, and return the response as JSON.
+Whoa, easy, right?
+This will call `https://api.twitter.com/1.1/statuses/mentions_timeline.json`, authenticate the request using OAuth1, and return the response as JSON.
+The great thing is that there's not much else you need to learn to integrate with any other API.
+You just plug in the base URL format, provide any optional authentication handlers (that requests provides), and then just start making API calls.

+See `requests-cloudkit <https://github.com/lionheart/requests-cloudkit>`_ for an example of an authentication handler working with Apple's CloudKit which is compatible right out of the box with RestMapper.

 Installation
 ------------

-python-restmapper is available for download through the Python Package Index (PyPi).
+RestMapper is available for download through the Python Package Index (PyPi).
 You can install it right away using pip or easy_install.

 .. code:: bash